WillJRoper/h5forest/docs/quickstart.md

 ## Tips for Success

 !!! tip "Vim Users"
-If you're familiar with Vim, you'll feel right at home with the modal interface and keyboard shortcuts.
+    If you're familiar with Vim, you'll feel right at home with the modal interface.
+Enable [Vim mode](#enabling-vim-motions) to use `hjkl` navigation keys!

 !!! warning "Terminal Compatibility"
 For the best experience, use a modern terminal emulator with Unicode and 256-color support.